Hi-PACE/hipace/docs/source/run/parameters.rst

 * ``<beam name>.pdf`` (`float`)
     Probability density function to define the longitudinal profile of the beam.
-    The transverse profile will be Gaussian.
+    The transverse profile is Gaussian.
 This is a parser function of z that should return the total amount of charge present on each transverse beam slice.
-    This will also be propartinal to the per-slice peak density if ``<beam name>.position_mean`` is constant along z, if not the pdf can be calculated from the desired peak density using ``<beam name>.pdf = <peak_density(z)> * <position_std_x(z)> * <position_std_y(z)>``.
+    This will also be proportional to the per-slice peak density if ``<beam name>.position_mean`` is constant along z, if not the pdf can be calculated from the desired peak density using ``<beam name>.pdf = <peak_density(z)> * <position_std_x(z)> * <position_std_y(z)>``.
     The probability density function is automatically normalized so that all constant pre factors can be omitted when specifying the function.